Best For

 Response Test

-The Habitat Furnishings Ascend Air mattress has an extremely fast response time.
+The Habitat Furnishings Ascend Air mattress has a very fast response time.
 In our tests, we measured a mostly recovered response time of 0.2 seconds and a full material recovery time of 0.4 seconds.

 Mostly Recovered